 Here is a list of uses I’ve curated to help you on your journey.
 Remember, I won’t write about anything unless I use it personally.
 And, of course, you may have differing results.
 I’m not a scientist nor a doctor.
 I simply like to write about things that work for me

 Anxiety is characterized by unrelenting worry, anticipation, and tension.
 Depression is characterized by low energy, crying, dark emotions, and other unpleasant feelings.
-As I said before, I’ve personally experienced Peppermint essential oil to experience a calmness that allows me to relax and have a nicer view of the world around me.
+I personally use Peppermint essential oil to experience a calmness that allows me to relax and have a nicer view of the world around me.
 This means relief of sadness, fear, and therefore, anxiety.

 Because of its “cool” effect, it is a regular practice of mine to use this Essential Oil to relieve muscle pain.
 I apply a small amount to the stressed muscle and gently rub it in.
 The cooling properties go to work immediately to reduce minor pain and swelling.
 Some people reportedly like to combine Peppermint and tea tree essential oils for added benefit.
 However, test it on your skin and if you find it irritating, then I recommend that you dilute it with either jojoba oil or coconut oil.

 Relieve Mental Fatigue

 Peppermint adds clarity to thought processes.
 It literally gives a mental boost which makes it a great way to start the day.
 Add it to your shower routine by combining it with filtered water and lemons.
 Or, add a few drops to your skin care regimen to give your skin a naturally relaxed yet stimulating effect.
 This increases a positive outlook while at the same time, gives an overall relaxed approach to the day.

 Peppermint is probably one of the easiest plants to grow in your indoor or outdoor garden.
 In fact, I recommend that you grow it in a self-contained unit such as its own tub or raised garden space.
 Otherwise, it will take over your entire garden.
 But, with that caution, you can have fresh peppermint leaves year round.
 How organically cool is that?